Irish woman tipped for EU parliament top job

 "McGuinness has legitimacy, she's a woman, and she's used to the [EP] bodies related to the presidency," the contact said.

-The comment on "legitimacy" referred to the fact that McGuinness was the runoff candidate against Tajani in the EPP primary for the presidency last year, as well as to her work rate - she has taken part in 92 percent of votes in the current parliamentary term.
+The comment on "legitimacy" referred to the fact McGuinness was the runoff candidate against Tajani in the EPP primary for the presidency last year.

-The EP last had a female president, Nicole Fontaine, 15 years ago, and only one other one before that, Simone Veil, in the 1980s.
+The EP last had a female president, Nicole Fontaine, 15 years ago, and only one other before that, Simone Veil, in the 1980s.
 All the other EU top jobs are currently held by men.

-McGuinness is also used to presidency duties because she has chaired dozens of sessions on Tajani's behalf.
+McGuinness is used to presidency duties because she has chaired dozens of sessions on Tajani's behalf.

 S&D bows out?